rust-lang/book/second-edition/nostarch/chapter13.md

 * `FnMut` can change the environment because it mutably borrows values.
 * `Fn` borrows values from the environment immutably.

-When we create a closure, Rust infers which trait to use based on how the closure uses the values from the environment.
-All closures implement `FnOnce`, because they can all be called at least once.
-Closures that don't move the captured variables also implement `FnMut`, and closures that don't need mutable access to the captured variables also implement `Fn`.
+When you create a closure, Rust infers which trait to use based on how the closure uses the values from the environment.
+All closures implement `FnOnce` because they can all be called at least once.
+Closures that don’t move the captured variables also implement `FnMut`, and closures that don’t need mutable access to the captured variables also implement `Fn`.
 In Listing 13-12, the `equal_to_x` closure borrows `x` immutably (so `equal_to_x` has the `Fn` trait) because the body of the closure only needs to read the value in `x`.

-If we want to force the closure to take ownership of the values it uses in the environment, we can use the `move` keyword before the parameter list.
+If you want to force the closure to take ownership of the values it uses in the environment, you can use the `move` keyword before the parameter list.
 This technique is mostly useful when passing a closure to a new thread to move the data so it’s owned by the new thread.